 Even the most seasoned of fitness fiends will attest to the fear associated with causing a catastrophic knee injury when a pair of wonky running trainers decide to give way at the heel.
 Rolling an ankle, or worse, is a frustrating end to a fitness push.

 The fact of the matter is, many modern workouts require you to be able to run, hop, climb and lift, often within the same session.
 This requires the best shoes for workouts; ones that offer a stable surface as well as a flexible arch.
 The perfect combination gives you a platform to work out well beyond where you think your limits may be.

 If you go hunting for advice through online workout boards, they’ll likely just advise you to simply kick off the shoes and tackle the squat rack barefoot.
 But we'd rather enlist the help of a new breed of workout trainers that neatly blend elements of a lifting shoe (flat sole, sturdy heel etc) with all of the performance trickery of a the best running shoes.

 To complete your workout gear, have a look at the best fitness watch, best gym headphones and best sports bras guides too.
 Not to mention the best gym gloves and the best weight lifting belts guides.

 Best workout shoes, in order of preference

-Nike’s Metcon range is a series of shoes built specifically for the needs of the cross training health fanatic.
-Metcon, a portmanteau of METabolic CONditioning, has become synonymous with the cross-fit community.
+The Nike Metcon 8 is the latest model in the sportswear giant's impressive Metcon range.
+This series of shoes has been built specifically for the needs of the cross training health fanatic – Metcon is a portmanteau of METabolic CONditioning – and has quickly become synonymous with the cross-fit community.
 Now, more than just a hectic workout for the committed grinders, it’s a true multi-purpose series of shoes.